Morukuru Beach Lodge: An Intimate Eco Lodge on the Beach

 The setting

-Eco design
+Eco credentials

-Inspired by its isolated seaside setting, Dutch owners Anke and Ed Zeeman wanted their lodge to reflect, complement and, most importantly, respect its surrounds, while maximising the stunning whale-watching opportunities, and encompassing the relaxed indoor-outdoor lifestyle.
+Inspired by its isolated seaside setting, Dutch owners Anka and Ed Zeeman wanted their lodge to reflect, complement and, most importantly, respect its surrounds, while maximising the stunning whale-watching opportunities, and encompassing the relaxed indoor-outdoor lifestyle.

 The limestone-clad bathrooms are beautifully designed, with touch-sensitive taps and an oversized shower head that makes bathtimes bliss…